Atolls (band)

-Atolls was an Australian surf-rock (Note: sometimes labeled as "fuzz-pop" due to their frequent usage of distortion) trio from Geelong (Note: Sometimes lumped together with Melbourne) fronted by Lucas Skinner from King Gizzard and the Lizard Wizard alongside Sam Ingles and Oli Grinter that existed from 2011 to 2014.
+Atolls was an Australian surf-rock (Note: sometimes labeled as "fuzz-pop" due to their frequent usage of distortion) trio from Geelong (Note: Sometimes lumped together with Melbourne) fronted by Lucas Skinner from King Gizzard & the Lizard Wizard alongside Sam Ingles and Oli Grinter that existed from 2011 to 2014.

 History

 Atolls was described as the leading surf-rock band coming out of the crowded Geelong surf-rock scene.
 Their debut singles; Mumble and Water, would be released as a joint b-side which won Time Off's "Single Of The Week."
 Lucas is a strong supporter of preserving cassettes as a form of media, and advocated strongly for the bands music to be released on tape.
-Mumble and Water would later be released as part of the band's debut EP Hair Machine which was largely based on demos that Skinner created that fell outside King Gizzard and the Lizard Wizard's style.
+Mumble and Water would later be released as part of the band's debut EP Hair Machine which was largely based on demos that Skinner created that fell outside King Gizzard & the Lizard Wizard's style.
 Inpress considered Hair Machine a potential "slacker anthem-of-the-year."

 The band would release a second EP, New Dream, the following year described as a "mixture of high and earthy tones" and "laidback, garage goodness."
 In the buildup to its release the band released one of the EP's songs, Dwell Breaker as a single.